shardsofblue/virginia-court-data/final-memo.md

 All three defendants received a sentence of five years, but both white defendants had their sentences suspended by the full amount, while the black defendant had to serve about three months in prison.

 ## Next Steps
-### Verification and Fairness
-- Compare against the Emerald journal's findings
-- Speak with county clerks to ensure proper understanding of crime codes and crime descriptions, as needed
-- Interview county prosecutors, judges, legal experts and county clerks to allow them to respond to my findings and provide alternate explanations besides racial bias
-- Take special care to ensure any anecdotes account for outstanding factors such as criminal history

 ### Code Adjustments
 - Clean up existing R code for better utility and reproducibility
 - Tweak aggregation to add birthday, sex and offense date as differentiating factors
+- Clean crime type fields and re-agregate

 ### Further Reporting and Analysis
 - Dive deeper into each county to look for outlier cases that may be skewing results
-- Clean crime type fields and re-agregate for analysis
+- Analyze by crime type
 - More deeply analyze the Emerald journal's findings and the report from USSC (file FOIA for underlying data)
-- Discuss methodology with Herald reporters
+- Reach out to Herald reporters to discuss methodology
 - Compare rates of sentencing with census data on racial demographics for deeper context within counties
-- Find especially interesting cases to use as anecdotes, then look more deeply into them and interview relevant parties (defendants, judges, prosecutors, etc.), preferably on location to be able to add descriptors of the areas in question
+- Find especially interesting cases to use as anecdotes, then look more deeply into them and interview relevant parties (defendants, judges, prosecutors, etc.)
+- Visit the locations to write first-hand descriptors of the areas in question
 - Examine how the disparity has changed over time statewide and in specific counties

+### Verification and Fairness
+- Compare against the Emerald journal's findings
+- Speak with county clerks to ensure proper understanding of crime codes and crime descriptions, as needed
+- Take special with any anecdotes to ensure they are representative and account for outstanding factors
+- Interview county prosecutors, judges, legal experts and county clerks to allow them to respond to my findings and provide alternate explanations besides racial bias